snapauthapp/sdk-typescript/README.md

 In the project that should _use_ the local version, run `npm link '@snapauth/sdk'` which will set up the symlinking.

 If working with a non-production backend, provide the host as a string to the second parameter of the SDK constructor.

+[^1]: The WebAuthn spec says that only `webauthn` is required in `autocomplete`, but real-world browser testing shows that using exactly `autocomplete="username webauthn"` string is most reliable.
+If you do not have this element, or the browser otherwise fails to detect it, the autofill-assited experience will not start.